Open-Digital-Twin/article-smart-home-use-cases/SecondUseCase_Temperature/README.md

 [Enery 2D Website](https://energy.concord.org/energy2d/download.html)

 2. Designed the three rooms we wanted, saving as threeRooms.e2d.
-3. We run the simualtion for the equivalent of 13 hours and stopped it In practice it takes some real-world minutes, as the simulation runs faster
+3. We run the simualtion for the equivalent of 13 hours and stopped it.
+In practice it takes some real-world minutes, as the simulation runs faster

 4. Exported the data (open graph -> view data -> Copy data) and, in a text editor, made a find and replace and transformed the data to a CSV.
 Also, as this process doesn't copy the header indicating the columns' names, we manually added it.